Shelter looking to re-home 17 rabbits

 Saradarian said she doesn’t have much information on how the rabbits came to be in need of homes.

-She said another shelter will take four of the rabbits Monday, and she has been talking to a second shelter about housing another four.
+She said another shelter will take four of the rabbits, and she has been talking to a second shelter about housing another four.
 Several have already been spayed or neutered.
 Adoption fees for rabbits are $25 each or $35 for a pair.

 Saradarian said it takes longer to adopt out rabbits and other small pets compared to dogs and cats.
 Caring for rabbits can be a bigger task than many think, which is how many come to the shelters.
 The humane society can handle rabbits, but so many at once creates challenges.